CelestialBoon/celestialboon.github.io/docs/other/2021-02-07-pokemon-decline.md

 Without any stakes that are perceived by the player as significant—by their ability to put the onus on the player to evolve—the story feels empty of meaningful tension.
 The emotional engagement flatlines, and the experience becomes bland and forgettable.

 The main trainer of the latest installments is effectively a Mary Sue, given the severe power discrepancy between herself and the challenges she faces—maybe except for the part where she's infantilized by basically everyone in the storyline, but it's not like she ever tells anyone off or anything.
-If she fought to break out of that mold, that *would* make for an interesting conflict and engaging storyline, but it is never addressed, remaining a non-issue wrt the story.
+If she fought to break out of that mold, that WOULD make for an interesting conflict and engaging storyline, but it is never addressed, remaining a non-issue wrt the story.
 As it stands, it's just insult added on top of the injury.

-This whole deal with trying to make the franchise as "accessible" as possible isn't only demeaning of the audience (who needs to know what pokémon *are* this day and age?), but it also runs counter to the very essence of what makes pokémon appealing as a vessel of the player's self.
+This whole deal with trying to make the franchise as "accessible" as possible isn't only demeaning of the audience (who needs to know what pokémon ARE this day and age?), but it also runs counter to the very essence of what makes pokémon appealing as a vessel of the player's self.
 Easier doesn't always mean better—how many games do you know have a "win instantly" button?

 Players don't want to be taken on a boat ride; they want an adventure, just like readers ask for a storyline with stakes and conflict out of a novel.
 No Hero's Journey could ever happen without those.